zytedata/python-zyte-api/docs/use/api.rst

 -   Retries error responses with an HTTP status code in the 500-599 range (503, 520 and 521 excluded) up to 3 times.

+-   Disallows new requests if undocumented error responses are more than 10 *and* more than 1% of all responses.

 All retries are done with an exponential backoff algorithm.

 .. _aggressive-retry-policy: